adventureland-community/al-data-explorer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## typings

 - go to https://github.com/adventureland-community/typed-adventureland
 - download the code
 - run `npm run build | npm run pack`
 - copy the produced .tgz to the root of this project and run the below command to install the types `npm install --save-dev adventureland@typed-adventureland-<version>.tgz`

 ## data.js

-Most of the tools opreate on the data from `https://adventure.land/data.js` and as such you will need to run the following command to download and convert it to json
+Most of the tools operate on the data from `https://adventure.land/data.js` and as such you will need to run the following command to download and convert it to json

- - `npx ts-node update-data.ts`
+- `npm run update`

 Then you just run `npm start` to host it locally.

 ## Available Scripts